 If you decide how we approach BJJ and the community isn't for you, that's okay.
 If Mike or our mentors feel you are not a good fit then we'll openly tell you.
 The health and safety of our community is our priority and any person who is selfish, dangerous, inconsiderate, offensive or at any stage breaches the Code of Conduct, will be asked to leave immediately.

 You sure can, but you'll need to be a Rogue BJJ member to train with us.
+All we ask is that any time you're training with us you're following our Code of Conduct and Dangerous Technique policies.

 Yes.
 Many of our members have injuries they have sustained throughout their lives and we acknowledge your level of fitness and experience.
 Our training seeks to support them in every way possible.
 This includes modifying training and techniques to accommodate needs.